 My major research interests are in the history of Newfoundland and the history of social science and humanities.
 Following an early interest in the political history I became interested in the ways that the mass media created a sense of community and identity.
 This led to several articles on aspects of the history of the confederation debate and a book on the social history of radio broadcasting.
 Recently I have been writing a book about the study of Newfoundland society and culture (from anthropology to lexicography) which I hope to publish in 2015.

 My current research projects are a study of the development of social science and humanities scholarship at Memorial University 1950-1980, and a history of MUN Extension 1959-1990.

 I recently supervised graduate students in several areas, including the cultural revival of Newfoundland during the 1970s and the land settlement and resettlement programs of the 1930s to 1970s.
-I am interested in working with graduate students who want to work on the history of the mass media or aspects of the history of Atlantic Canada.
+I am particularly interested in working with graduate students who want to work on the history of cultural movements, the history of universities, or the history of research, and will consider other topics.